chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 Welcome!

-Perhaps you just created your first SQLite database.
+Perhaps you've just created your first SQLite database.

 Or maybe you read my previous blog post on [deploying a free tier relational database with Amazon RDS](https://dev.to/chrisgreening/deploying-a-free-tier-relational-database-with-amazon-rds-3jd2) :wink: